Remarks on Contact and Jacobi Geometry: Principal bundle Lie groupoids and algebroids

-Similarly, a $G$-action on a Lie algebroid $A$ is \emph{compatible} if the group acts by Lie algebroid isomorphisms, and we get a \emph{$G$-algebroid} if a principal $G$-action is compatible with the Lie algebroid structure. \end{definition} \begin{remark} The reader should immediately be reminded of Mackenzie's notion of a \emph{PBG-groupoid} \cite{Mackenzie:1987,Mackenzie:1988}, which is close to ours, although Mackenzie, being interested in extensions of principal bundles, starts with a principal $G$-structure on the manifold $M$ of units extended accordingly to a Lie groupoid $\cG$.
-The other difference is that what we call a Lie groupoid is a \emph{differentiable groupoid} in the sense of Mackenzie, and his \emph{Lie groupoids} in \cite{Mackenzie:1987,Mackenzie:1988} (or \emph{locally trivial Lie groupoids} in \cite{Mackenzie2005}) form much smaller class and are understood as particular \emph{transitive Lie groupoids}.
-However, the following observations are independent of these details and so are probably already known to Mackenzie.

-\begin{enumerate} \item The action of $G$ on $\mathcal{G}$ commutes with the source and target maps, thus projects onto a $G$-action on the manifold $M$.
-Moreover, $M$ as an immersed submanifold of $\cG$ is invariant with respect to the $G$-action, and the projected and restricted actions coincide. \item As the action of $G$ on $\mathcal{G}$ is principal, it is also principal on the immersed submanifold $M$, so $M$ inherits a structure of a principal $G$-bundle.
-In particular, the quotient manifold $M_0=M/G$ exists. \item The reduced manifold $\cG/G=\mathcal{G}_{0}$ is a Lie groupoid $\cG/G=\mathcal{G}_{0} \rightrightarrows M/G=M_{0}$, with the set of units $M_0$, defined by the following structure: \end{enumerate}
+\begin{Remark}The reader should also be reminded of Mackenzie's notion of a~\emph{PBG-groupoid} \cite{Mackenzie:1987,Mackenzie:1988}, which is close to our notion of a G-groupoid, although Mackenzie, being interested in extensions of principal bundles, starts with a principal $G$-structure on the manifold $M$ of units extended accordingly to a Lie groupoid~$\cG$.
+The other dif\/ference is that what we call a Lie groupoid is a~\emph{differentiable groupoid} in the sense of Mackenzie, and his \emph{Lie groupoids} in~\cite{Mackenzie:1987,Mackenzie:1988} (or \emph{locally trivial Lie groupoids} in~\cite{Mackenzie2005}) form much smaller class and are understood as particular \emph{transitive Lie groupoids}.
+However, the following observations are independent of these details and so are probably already known to Mackenzie. \begin{enumerate}\itemsep=0pt \item The action of $G$ on $\mathcal{G}$ commutes with the source and target maps, thus projects onto a~$G$-action on the manifold $M$.
+Moreover, $M$ as an immersed submanifold of $\cG$ is invariant with respect to the $G$-action, and the projected and restricted actions coincide. \item As the action of $G$ on $\mathcal{G}$ is principal, it is also principal on the immersed submani\-fold~$M$, so $M$ inherits a structure of a principal $G$-bundle.
+It is important to note that $M$ is G-invariant.
+In particular, the quotient manifold $M_0=M/G$ exists. \item The reduced manifold $\cG/G=\mathcal{G}_{0}$ is a Lie groupoid $\cG/G=\mathcal{G}_{0} \rightrightarrows M/G=M_{0}$, with the set of units $M_0$, def\/ined by the following structure: